4 Questions to Ask When Buying New Construction

 - right before your final walk-through

 Some builders may say that they cannot have inspectors come on the property during construction for liability reasons.
-Before you commit to a builder, ask representatives about timing for third-party home inspections.
-If they deny you access completely, be wary that they may be trying to hide poor construction practices or shoddy workmanship.
+Before you commit to a builder, ask representatives about timing for third-party new construction home inspections.
+If they deny you access to a new home inspection completely, be wary that they may be trying to hide poor construction practices or shoddy workmanship.

 4. Am I Getting a Good Deal?